alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Yao's Garbled Circuits
 ------------------------------------------------------------------------

-Secure computation was first formally introduced by Andrew Yao in the early 1980s.
+Secure computation was first formally studied by Andrew Yao in the early 1980s.
 His introductory paper demonstrated protocols for a few examples, but did not prove every function was securely computable.
 That didn't happen until 1986, with the construction of Yao's garbled circuits.